-As is now tradition, this then is the post that will be updated throughout this week’s matches (and the Crucible if necessary), focusing on those players and results that will finally determine who will remain a professional come May and who will be facing a trip to Burton for Q School…
+As is now tradition, this then is the post that will be updated throughout the week’s matches (and the Crucible if necessary), focusing on those players in the battle for tour survival…

 - Click here to view the draw for the World Championship qualifiers (pdf)

 - Click here to view the draw (snookerorg)

 - Click here to view the latest provisional end of season rankings

 - Click here to view the prize money tariffs for this season